Updates as of January 21, 2022:

 What can Californians do to protect themselves from COVID-19 and the Omicron variant?

-There are four specific actions that can be taken by all Californians today to help slow the spread of COVID-19, including the Omicron variant.
+There are four specific actions that can be taken by all Californians today to protect themselves and help slow the spread of COVID-19, including the Omicron variant.

-Get Vaccinated: All COVID-19 vaccines currently available in California are safe and effective at preventing serious illness from COVID-19.
+- Get Vaccinated: All COVID-19 vaccines currently available in California are safe and effective at preventing serious illness from COVID-19.
 Vaccination will protect you and those you love.
 Californians ages 5 and older are now eligible for vaccination.
-Additionally, those over the age of 18 who are at least six months since last does of Pfizer or Moderna, or at least two months since J&J, are eligible for a booster.
+Additionally, those over the age of 12 who are at least five months since their last dose of Pfizer or Moderna, (age 18 and over) or at least two months since J&J, are eligible for a booster.
 To get vaccinated or get a booster call (833) 422-4255 or visit the My Turn website.

-Stay Home if Sick: Stay home if you are feeling sick.
+- Stay Home if Sick: Stay home if you are feeling sick, test, and isolate for at least 5 days if you test positive.

 What is a Variant of Concern?